Tenchi2xh/AdventOfCode/README.md

 ## Tricks learned

+### General

+- `2024/11`: Read and analyze the problems carefully (order doesn't matter, even though they say it does), and also memoization is your friend

 ### Python

 - `2024/01`: I wanted to memoize the counts in `similarity()`, and discovered that instead of doing `{a: l1.count(a) for a in l0}`, `collections` provides a nifty `Counter` class.